helloiss/spark-based-trending-topics-extraction/README.md

 # Trending Topic Extraction with Spark (PoC)

 This is a hobby project I created in order to learn Scala and the Spark programming API in under 24 programming hours.
+Note that the implementation currently still contains some inefficiencies.

+The Spark MapReduce job calculates the top N trending topics in a Twitter dump over a configurable period of time X.

+We define a [Trending Topic](https://en.wikipedia.org/wiki/Twitter#Trending_topics) as a word for which the [slope](https://en.wikipedia.org/wiki/Slope) of frequency of occurence in a certain period is largest.

+# Design

 ![Design](https://raw.githubusercontent.com/stefanvanwouw/spark-based-trending/master/doc/flow.png)

 # Getting Started

 Simply build using Maven :)

 # Contributing